 The bill amends the Public Health Code to update the licensing requirements for individuals seeking to practice psychology in Michigan.
-It stipulates that to be granted a license, individuals must hold a doctoral degree in psychology or a closely related field from an accredited program and have at least one year of postdoctoral experience in an organized healthcare setting.
-Additionally, the bill allows for a limited license to be granted to individuals with a master's degree in psychology, provided they meet specific educational and training criteria.
-Those applying for a limited license before March 31, 2018, are exempt from taking a board-approved examination under certain conditions.
+It stipulates that to be granted a license, individuals must possess a doctoral degree in psychology or a closely related field from an accredited program and have at least one year of postdoctoral experience in an organized healthcare setting.
+Additionally, the bill allows for the issuance of limited licenses to individuals with a master's degree in psychology, provided they meet specific educational and training criteria.
+Those applying for a limited license before March 31, 2018, are exempt from taking a board-approved examination if they meet certain conditions.

-Furthermore, the bill introduces provisions for temporary licenses for individuals pursuing postgraduate experience or enrolled in doctoral programs.
-These temporary licenses are valid for 24 months and can be renewed for additional terms, with specific conditions outlined for renewal.
-The language of the bill also clarifies the renewal process for temporary licenses and includes new provisions regarding the supervision of individuals holding limited licenses.
-Overall, the amendments aim to streamline the licensing process while ensuring that practitioners meet the necessary qualifications to provide psychological services.
+Furthermore, the bill introduces provisions for temporary licenses for individuals pursuing doctoral degrees, which are valid for 24 months and can be renewed for additional terms.
+It also clarifies that if a temporary license lapses and the individual is relicensed, this will count as one renewal under the specified subsections.
+The amendments aim to streamline the licensing process while ensuring that practitioners meet the necessary qualifications to provide psychological services.

 Statutes affected: